miridius/vreddit-bot/README.md

 # VReddit Telegram Bot

-A telegram bot which listens for v.redd.it URLs and replies with the video file (including audio)
+A telegram bot which listens for video URLs and replies with the video file (including audio)

+Supports v.redd.it and some other video platforms.

 ## Usage

-Simply add [@vreddit_bot](https://t.me/vreddit_bot) to any group, or send it a private message containing a v.redd.it link.
+To use the live bot, add [@vreddit_bot](https://t.me/vreddit_bot) to any group, or send it a private message containing a video link.

+To run locally, see the **Development** section of this readme.

 ## TO DO